objectionary/eo/README.md

 if
 equals as Boolean
 not as Boolean
-lessThan as Boolean
+firstIsLess as Boolean
-greaterThan as Boolean
+firstIsGreater as Boolean
 plus
 minus
 mul